-- where the Investment Adviser considers sufficient and reliable quantitative data is available across the investment universe, the Investment Adviser uses thirdparty data and prescribed thresholds to determine whether the adverse impact associated with the company's activities is potentially significant based on the company's relative ranking (on the specific adverse impact) to the overall investment universe and/or peer group; or - where data availability or quality is not sufficient across the investment universe to enable a quantitative analysis, the Investment Adviser assess significant harm on a qualitative basis, for example using proxies.
+- where the Investment Adviser considers sufficient and reliable quantitative data is available across the investment universe, the Investment Adviser uses thirdparty data and prescribed thresholds to determine whether the adverse impact associated with the company's activities is potentially significant based on the company's relative ranking (on the specific adverse impact) to the overall investment universe and/or peer group; or - 2. where data availability or quality is not sufficient across the investment universe to enable a quantitative analysis, the Investment Adviser assess significant harm on a qualitative basis, for example using proxies.
 The Investment Adviser's assessment will also include an overall qualitative assessment of how ESG risks are being managed.

-Where third party data or the Investment Adviser's assessment indicates that a company is potentially doing significant harm based on a PAI threshold, the Investment Adviser will do additional due diligence to better understand and assess negative impacts indicated by third party or proprietary data.
+Where third party data or the Investment Adviser's assessment indicates that a company is potentially doing significant harm based on a PAI threshold, the Investment Adviser will are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters. do additional due diligence to better understand and assess negative impacts indicated by third party or proprietary data.
 If the Investment Adviser concludes that the company is not causing significant harm based on its analysis, it may proceed with the investment and the rationale for that decision will then be documented.
 For example, the Investment Adviser may conclude a company is not causing significant harm if (i) the Investment Adviser has reason to believe that third-party data is inaccurate and the Investment Adviser's own research demonstrates that the company is not causing significant harm; or (ii) the company is taking steps to mitigate or remediate that harm through the adoption of timebound targets and there are meaningful signs of improvement and positive change.